serverlessrecipefinder/infra/README.md

 2. Create a GitHub personal token to use in the pipeline.
 (Not a long term solution.)

+3. Ensure this project is pushed to the target repository.

-3. Create the Terraform CD pipeline, passing in the token as an input.
+4. Create the Terraform CD pipeline, passing in the token as an input.
 ```
 cd globals &&
 terraform init -backend-config=../backend.tfvars